marcobjensenfellow/padel/README.md

 ![Feber Enhancer Demo](public/padel-demo.png)

 Create match schedules for a Padel Americano completely free of charge.
-Choose either 8 or 16 players and fill in the scores to calculate the winner.
+Choose any number of players up to 64 and fill in the scores to calculate the winner.

 # Table of Contents